 How Long Does Conveyancing Take?

-The conveyancing process can take anywhere between 8 and 12 weeks.
-The time that it takes to complete your conveyancing case will depend on whether you’re part of a property chain, if you are buying or selling and the conveyancing solicitor you choose to go with.
+The conveyancing process can take anywhere between 8 and 12 weeks from the point the sale is agreed.
+The time that it takes to complete your conveyancing transaction will depend on whether you’re part of a property chain, if you are buying or selling and the conveyancing solicitor you choose to go with.

 Compare My Move have put together this guide, covering everything you need to know about how long conveyancing takes.
 From conveyancing with no chain to why conveyancing can take so long, this guide will cover everything.